 Ski & Gondola Shuttles

-Each of the three ski resorts in Banff National Park – Sunshine, Lake Louise, and Mt.
-Norquay – run free shuttles to bring snow bunnies and their gear from Banff hotels to the lifts during ski season.
+The three ski resorts in Banff National Park – Sunshine, Lake Louise, and Mt.
+Norquay – run free shuttles in Banff in the winter to bring snow bunnies and their gear from Banff hotels to the lifts during ski season.

 Banff Sunshine and Mt.
-Norquay restart the free shuttle service in the summer months to provide convenient access to their sightseeing gondola and chairlift rides (which do require payment) and also to trailheads leading from the resorts.
+Norquay run a free shuttle service in the summer months to provide convenient access to their sightseeing gondola, chairlift rides (which require payment), and trailheads that lead from the bases.
 Check each website for schedule and stop information.

-Similarly, the Banff Gondola runs complimentary shuttles for those who have pre-purchased a ticket up to the top of Sulphur Mountain.
+Similarly, the Banff Gondola runs complimentary shuttles for pre-purchased tickets up to the top of Sulphur Mountain.
 A pre-purchased gondola ticket can also be shown for a free ride on Roam Transit’s Route 1.
+This is also a great way to add the Banff Hot Springs, as they’re an easy walk from the bottom cable station of the gondola.

-How to Visit Banff Without a Car: Tour
+How to Visit Banff Without a Car: Enjoy a Tour

 Other Tour Operators in Banff Include:

-The Banff Hop on Hop Off Bus has become quite popular in recent years.
-The hop on hop off bus is exactly what it sounds like – a bus that lets you hop on and off when you want!
+The Banff Hop on Hop Off Bus has become quite popular recently.
+The hop-on-hop-off bus is exactly what it sounds like – it lets you hop on and off when you want!
 The bus starts in Banff and stops at Johnston Canyon, Lake Louise Gondola, Lake Louise, and Moraine Lake.
-We recommend utilizing your time to enjoy some of the Lake Louise hikes like the Plain of Six Glaciers or Lake Agnes.
+We recommend utilizing your time to enjoy some of the Lake Louise hikes, like the Plain of Six Glaciers or Lake Agnes.

 Should You Rent a Car in Banff?

-However, maybe you have already visiting Banff and seen the majestic Moraine Lake.
-On this trip you want to go see Emerald Lake in Yoho, hike the Iceline Trail, and venture into Kananaskis.
+However, maybe you have already visited Banff and seen the majestic Moraine Lake.
+On this trip, you want to see Emerald Lake in Yoho, hike the Iceline Trail, and venture into Kananaskis.
 Maybe enjoying some long hikes and scrambles away from the crowds is exactly what you are looking for.
-If this is the case, then you will certainly benefit from having a rental car on your trip.
+If this is the case, you will benefit from a rental car on your trip.
 The sooner you book your rental car, the cheaper the car will be.
+We recommend comparing rates on Expedia and Rentalcars.com.

 Where Is The Best Place to Stay in Banff Without a Car?

 Downtown Banff is the best place to stay if you don’t have a car.
-This will provide you with easy access to all the best Banff restaurants, shops, and public transit.
+This will give you easy access to all the best Banff restaurants, shops, and public transit.

-Steer clear of accommodations on the Bow Valley Parkway, the Icefields Parkway, and even Lake Louise as it will be tougher to move around these areas without a vehicle.
-Here are a few of our recommendations:
+Steer clear of accommodations on the Bow Valley Parkway, the Icefields Parkway, and even Lake Louise, as moving around these areas without a vehicle will be tougher.
+Here are a few of our hotel recommendations that are great if you don’t have a vehicle:

 Plan Your Trip to the Canadian Rockies